IgniteUI/help-topics/topics/02_Controls/igRadialMenu/01_Adding/00_igRadialMenu_Adding_HTML_Page.md

 					</li>

                     <li>
-Load the two combined files, containing the logic for all data visualization controls from the Ignite UI package -` infragistics.core.js`, `infragistics.dv.js` and `infragistics.encoding.js` (optional).
+Load the two combined files, containing the logic for all data visualization controls from the %%ProductName%% package -` infragistics.core.js`, `infragistics.dv.js` and `infragistics.encoding.js` (optional).
 					</li>
                 </ul>

-                The following table lists the Ignite UI library dependences related to the `igRadialMenu` control.
+                The following table lists the %%ProductName%% library dependences related to the `igRadialMenu` control.
 These resources need to be referred to explicitly if you chose not to use igLoader or the combined files.

                 <table class="table">